tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 only have a relatively small set of basic capabilities.
 Information is stored as zeros and ones and Boolean logic is used to perform calculations.

+This chapter will cover fundamental aspects of computing required to learn scripting and programming.
+It will introduce bits and bytes and how they can be used to represent numbers and characters (as in letters and symbols).
+The chapter will also give a brief overview of how a computer stores information and performs calculations.

 Binary, bits and bytes
 ----------------------

+In computing a bit is the smallest unit of information and it can be either zero or one.
+Suppose that we wanted to represent a positive integer using zeros and ones.
+We can achieve this using using the base-2 numeral systems, a.k.a. binary.

 .. sidebar:: Integer

    An integer is a whole number, i.e. a number that can be expressed without a fractional component.

-Suppose that we wanted to represent a positive integer using zeros and ones.
-We can achieve this using using the base-2 numeral systems, a.k.a. binary.
+In computing people often make a distinction between signed and unsigned integers.
+The former includes negative values and the latter does not.

 Take for example the number 208.
-Other ways to represent this number include:
+This number can be represented as two sets of hundreds and eight sets of ones (as well as zero sets of tens).

 .. math::

+    208 &= 200 + 0 + 8 \\
-    208 &= (2*100) + (0 * 10) + (8 * 1) \\
+        &= (2*100) + (0 * 10) + (8 * 1) \\
         &= (2 * 10^2) + (0 * 10^1) + (8 * 10^0)

 The equations above illustrate the basis of the base-10 numeral system.
 Note that the base of the exponent in each term is ten.
+This means that one needs ten states to represent numbers.
+However, computers only have two states 0 and
-To express an integer in binary we need to formulate it so that the base of each exponent is 2.
+1. To express an integer in binary we therefore need to formulate it so that the base of each exponent is 2.

 .. math::